Table of Contents

 Finding the Right Dosage: Duration, Frequency, and Application Technique

-The treatment time for normal red light therapy treatment is between 5 and 15 minutes.
-For nasal, shorter durations (about 4–6 minutes) work most of the time because light is directly applied to a localized area.
+Duration: The treatment time for nasal applications is typically shorter, around 4–6 minutes, because the light is directly applied to a localized area.

-Initially, red light therapy can be used two to three times a day.
-Use frequency can be tapered down to a few times a week as maintenance, because symptoms decrease.
+Frequency: Initially, red light therapy can be used two to three times a day.
+The frequency can be tapered down as maintenance once symptoms decrease.

-To allow light to pass through the nasal passages, hold or place the device close to the nose.
-A nasal adapter may be included to make the gadget easier to use.
-To help ensure maximum safety and effectiveness, follow the product's instructions.
+Application Technique: To allow light to pass through the nasal passages, hold or place the device close to the nose.
+Keep it 6 to 12 inches from your face and position the light so that it is shining on the sinus area.

 Conclusion: The Role of Red Light Therapy in Managing Nasal Polyps